stevensio123/Regression_Model_project_GoogleAdvanced/README.md

 # Regression modelling Project
 This is a final project from the Google Advanced Data Analytics' fifth course.
-Regression Analysis: Simplify Complex Data Relationships.
-The goal of this project is to look into how to predict ‘verified_status’, which we believe will help us understand how video characteristics relate to verified users, by building a logistic regression model using ‘verified_status’ as the outcome variable.
+The goal of this project is to look into how to predict Tiktok users' ‘verified_status’, which we believe will help us understand how video characteristics relate to verified users, by building a logistic regression model using ‘verified_status’ as the outcome variable.

 # Dataset Description